rackerlabs/rackspace-how-to/content/rackspace-email-archiving/rackspace-email-archiving-known-limitations.md

 ---

 There are several known issues that you might encounter when using Rackspace Email Archiving.
-This article describes these issue.
+This article describes these issues.

 ### Email forwarding ###